lindleycoetzee/haskell_to_python/chapter_2: lists, ranges, list comprehension and tuples.md

 | ```ghci> zip [1,2,3,4,5] ["cricket", "soccer", "rugby"]```   | ```>>> list(zip([1,2,3,4,5],["cricket", "soccer", "rugby"]))``` |
 | [(1,"cricket"),(2,"soccer"),(3,"rugby")] |[(1,"cricket"),(2,"soccer"),(3,"rugby")] |

 Since the shorted list only contains 3 elements the result is a 3 element list.
 We can also zip a finite list with an infinite list.
-For this to work in Python, we would need to import itertools.
+For this to work in Python, we would need to import ```itertools``` .

 | Haskell  | Python |
 | --- | --- |